ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Get all Azure Cache Instances in a resource group

-This part describes how to use the ballerina connector to get information regarding a  azure cache for redis instances in a specific resource group.
-We must pass subscription id and resource group name where cache instances resides as parameters to get all the data associated with a cache instances.
-It returns an RedisCacheInstance[] if  operation is successful or error if the operation is unsuccessful.
+This part describes how to use the ballerina connector to get information regarding an  azure cache for redis instances in a specific resource group.
+We must pass subscription id and resource group name where cache instances reside as parameters to get all the data associated with cache instances.
+It returns a RedisCacheInstance[] if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 RedisCacheInstance|error response = azureRedisManagementClient->getRedisCache(<SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup");